brauliobezerra/reference/src/patterns.md

 Thus, `ref` is not something that is being matched against.
-Its objective is exclusively to make the matched binding a reference, instead of potentially copying or moving the value of what was matched.
+Its objective is exclusively to make the matched binding a reference, instead of potentially copying or moving what was matched.

 <!-- FIXME: identifier patterns that don't have mut/ref/@ and that refer to an identifier -->